Henry Royce: Collapse of Royce

-While by the time of his death on 12 July 1910 in a crash of his Wright Flyer aircraft Rolls had little direct involvement with Rolls-Royce, though he was still on the Board of Directors, having attended his last board meeting on 8 July.
+Although by the time of his death, on 12 July 1910 in a crash of his Wright Flyer aircraft, Rolls had little direct involvement with Rolls-Royce, he was still on the Board of Directors, having attended his last board meeting on 8 July.
 His death was still a shock to the company and in particular to Royce, bringing on a physical collapse, which was generally attributed to his workaholic nature and poor eating habits.

 Claude Johnson immediately arranged for Royce to be taken south to be examined by the best doctors in London.
 It is believed that they diagnosed him as having bowel cancer and undertook a major operation.
-Claremont like Royce also suffered from issues with his digestive system, which he attributed to the pair in their early days in business cooking their food in their workshops enamelling oven.
-After the operation they gave Royce three months to live.
-Johnson thought they were being too pessimistic as Royce soon indicated signs of recovering.
+Claremont, like Royce, also suffered from issues with his digestive system, which he attributed to the pair in their early days in business cooking their food in their workshops enamelling oven.
+After the operation, they gave Royce three months to live.
+Johnson thought they were being too pessimistic, as Royce soon indicated signs he was recovering.
 Royce was taken to the small village of Overstrand near Cromer in Norfolk to provide him with as much peace and quiet as possible.
-With it obvious that Royce’s wife was incapable of looking after him Johnson hired a nurse, Ethel "Auby" Aubin.
-Once it became apparent to the doctors that Royce was making a remarkable recovery they advised that should be taken to a warmer climate.
+With it obvious that Royce’s wife was incapable of looking after him, Johnson hired a nurse, Ethel "Auby" Aubin.
+Once it became apparent to the doctors that Royce was making a remarkable recovery, they advised that should be taken to a warmer climate.

-Johnson agreed and decided that he should personally oversee Royce’s immediate care.
-Lord Herbert Scott agreed to fill in for Johnson as General Managing Director, while management of the Derby factory was entrusted to Thomas Haldenby and Arthur Wormald (1874-1936) who since 1904 had been the joint Works Manager.
+Johnson agreed, and decided that he should personally oversee Royce’s immediate care.
+Lord Herbert Scott agreed to fill in for Johnson as General Managing Director, while management of the Derby factory was entrusted to Thomas Haldenby and Arthur Wormald (1874-1936), who since 1904 had been the joint Works Manager.
 Eric Platford was made responsible for quality control.
 With the company in the hands of people he could trust, Johnson travelled to Tours in France he met up with Royce and Aubin who had travelled there via London and Dover.
 A Silver Ghost with a closed body conveyed the combined party across France and down though Italy from where they travelled to Egypt where they spent the winter.
-In the spring they returned to the Cote d’Azur and took up residence in Johnson’s house “Villa Jaune’ on top of a hill in the village of Le Canadel.
+In the spring, they returned to the Cote d’Azur and took up residence in Johnson’s house “Villa Jaune’ on top of a hill in the village of Le Canadel.
 Royce fell in love with the view and after expressing a desire to live here, Johnson purchased land below his own property for Royce.
 Subsequently a house called “La Villa Mimosa” was constructed and the property landscaped to Royce’s designs.